 Discussion

 In the present study, we applied data-driven methods to the largest meta-analytic database available to systematically map psychological states to discrete lateral frontal cortex anatomy.
-Importantly, we conducted our analyses broadly both with respect to anatomy– by focusing on the entirety of LFC– and function– by surveying a wide, representative range of psychological states resulting in a relatively unbiased and comprehensive functional-anatomical mapping.
-Using co-activation hierarchical clustering, we identified 14 subregions in LFC organized into three whole-brain networks (fronto-parietal, default and sensorimotor).
-We then used multivariate classification to determine which psychological states best predicted activation in each region, resulting in dissociable psychological profiles for each subregion. contrast with modular models of LFC organization, we observed a complex many-to-many mapping between individual regions and discrete psychological states, suggesting cognitive processes are supported in a distributed fashion by regions organized into whole-brain networks.
+Importantly, we conducted our analyses broadly both with respect to anatomy– by focusing on the entirety of LFC– and function– by surveying a wide, representative range of psychological states– resulting in a relatively unbiased and comprehensive functional-anatomical mapping.
+Using co-activation-based hierarchical clustering, we identified 14 subregions in LFC organized into three whole-brain networks (fronto-parietal, default and sensorimotor).
+We then used multivariate classification to determine which psychological states best predicted activation in each region, resulting in dissociable psychological profiles for each subregion.
+In contrast with more modular models of LFC organization, we observed a complex many-to-many mapping between individual regions and discrete psychological states, suggesting cognitive processes are supported in a distributed fashion by regions organized into whole-brain networks.